TakingItCasual/easymc/README.rst

 |PyPI Version| |Python Version|

+(This README refers to the latest GitHub version.
+See the PyPi README for information relevant to an installation via pip.)
 Requires a Python version of 3.6.
 Can be installed with pip:

 .. code-block:: bash